jungcheolkwon/f5-bigip/README.md

 and add some inforamtion(your own information) to end of the foundations.tf file under landingzone_vdc_demo root diretory. <br>
 You can use all of the defaults parameters for your testing after some files updating like blueprint.tf, output.tf under each blueprint_networking directories where you want to add BIG-IP with main module file for F5BIG-IP.

-If you want to add BIG-IP into blueprint_networking_shared_egress and blueprint_networking_shared_transit, <br>you need to edit 2 files (blueprint.tf, output.tf) in the each directory and add F5BIGIP_Egress.tf, F5BIGIP_Transit.tf.
+If you want to add BIG-IP into blueprint_networking_shared_egress and blueprint_networking_shared_transit, <br>you need to edit 2 files (blueprint.tf, output.tf) in the each directory and add F5BIGIP_Egress.tf, F5BIGIP_Transit.tf in landingzone_vdc_demo directory.<br>
 Of course, you can use your won module name not use them(F5BIGIP_Egress.tf, F5BIGIP_Transit.tf).

 So, let's see example lines for each file.